vacp2p/rfc/specs/waku/v2/waku-relay.md

 We are using protobuf RPC messages between peers.
 Here's what the protobuf messages look like, as defined in the PubSub interface.
 Please see [PubSub interface spec](https://github.com/libp2p/specs/blob/master/pubsub/README.md) for more details.

-In this section, we specify two things how WakuRelay is using these messages.
+In this section, we specify two things how WakuSub is using these messages.

 ## Protobuf